scramjetorg/scramjet-core/docs/data-stream.md

 ### dataStream.tee(func) ↺
 Duplicate the stream

-Creates a duplicate stream instance and passes it to the callback.
+Creates a duplicate stream instance and passes it to the Function.

 **Kind**: instance method of [<code>DataStream</code>](#DataStream)
 **Chainable**